samjohnparr/ASEAN_Predictive_Models/README.md

 # ASEAN_Predictive_Models
-This repository contains code for evaluating the performance of traditional and advance models in forecasting ASEAN electric power consumption
+This repository contains R scripts for evaluating the performance of traditional and advance models in forecasting ASEAN electric power consumption